weitzel926/zesty_robust_code/_posts/2020-05-28-unit_testing_static_methods_in_swift.markdown

 ### Putting It All Together

 Given that all of our tests have the same dependencies, we can avoiding repeating ourselves (some folks will refer to this as DRY - Don't Repeat Yourself) and initialize our fakes in our setup and teardown methods of our test case.
+The test will be run in this order:  setup() is called, the test is executed, tearDown() is called.
+This happens with each test.

 {% highlight swift %}
  var fakeSwiftStaticUtils: FakeSwiftStaticUtils.Type!